Protect Natural Floodplain Functions

 Floodplains play a valuable role in providing natural and beneficial functions in areas around and within Story County.
 Floodplains that are relatively undisturbed provide a wide range of benefits to both human and natural systems.
 These benefits provide aesthetic pleasure as well as function to provide active processes such as filtering nutrients.

-Our floodplains contain historic and archaeological sites that provide opportunity for education and study.
-They enhance waterfowl, fish and other wildlife habitats and provide feeding/breeding grounds.
+Our floodplains contain historic and archaeological sites that provide opportunities for education and study.
+They enhance waterfowl, fish, and other wildlife habitats and provide feeding/breeding grounds.
 Floodplains also provide natural erosion control and open space so that further flooding damage does not occur.